botwillacceptanything/botwillacceptanything/projects/r2d2/README.md

    should be; this will be one plus the maximum of the stated ranks in this issue
  - ISSUES/#NETINIT : Bots talk about joining the network
+ - ISSUES/#BEHAVIOR : The bots state what actions they are performing

 ## Roles